 Marriage of Deaf John to Ruth vs Elizabeth Ruth Fisher

-It is confirmed that the Carters lived in Chester, Pennsylvania, in close proximity to the Barns family; however, I was unable to confirm the location of the Fisher family in the early 1700’s.
-Stephen Fisher of Lincoln County, North Carolina died in 1785 and his Will records Elizabeth Barns as his daughter and Elizabeth as his wife.
+It is confirmed that the Carters lived in Chester, Pennsylvania, close to the Barns family; however, I was unable to confirm the location of the Fisher family in the early 1700s.
+Stephen Fisher of Lincoln County, North Carolina, died in 1785, and his Will records Elizabeth Barns as his daughter and Elizabeth as his wife.
 I was unable to determine when Stephen Fisher migrated to Lincoln County, North Carolina.
-It is possible that this is the father of Ruth and that her first name was in fact, Elizabeth named after her mother.
+It is possible that this is the father of Ruth and that her first name was, in fact, Elizabeth named after her mother.
 It is also possible that over time, Deaf John began referring to his wife as Ruth to avoid confusion with his daughter named Elizabeth, or some other reason unknown to us.
-Deaf John had daughters of which one was named Elizabeth and another was named Ruth, so either could be the case.
-At this time, there is enough circumstantial evidence for me to reasonably conclude that Ruth is Elizabeth Ruth Fisher.
-However, it is my hope that a future genealogist is able to evidence for certain her full name.
+Deaf John had daughters of which one was named Elizabeth, and another was named Ruth, so either could be the case.
+At this time, there is enough circumstantial evidence for me to conclude that Ruth is Elizabeth Ruth Fisher reasonably.
+However, I hope that a future genealogist can evidence for sure her full name.